Although long-term has not been defined, the nature of an SPV is that they are set up for a specific purpose for example to develop a project.

 Not every company can qualify for relief for its investors under SEIS or EIS.
 Sadly, some companies find out once shares have been issued to investors.
-We have explained below why in two recent cases the investors were denied their EIS tax relief and HMRC won their cases.
+We have explained below some cases of when and why investors will be denied their EIS tax relief.

 The company raised three rounds of finance under EIS.
 After the second round and before the third round a new class of shares was created for the company directors known as growth shares.

-HMRC had authorised enterprise investment scheme relief for the first two issues, but later withdrew it.
+HMRC had authorised EIS relief for the first two issues, but later withdrew it.
 HMRC cited an amendment to the articles of association when the growth shares were issued, which gave the holders of EIS shares a preferential right to the company’s assets on a winding-up.
 The preference arose because similar rights did not attach to the growth shares.